-Lunch/Recess Program - Guidelines for Volunteers
+Lunch/Recess Program - Guidelines for Volunteers (Program may be affected by COVID restrictions.)

 Thank you for offering to serve as a lunch/recess volunteer!
 The lunch/recess volunteer program runs Tuesdays through Fridays from October until the end of May.